evyatar1322/Deep-learning-project/README.md

 |`from google.colab import drive`|

 #### Note:
-The running results of our model and the weights can be found in **"section_backup.zip"**
+The running results of our model and the weights can be found in **"session_backup.zip"**